New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Quantum tunneling process

 The radial integral exhibits a simple pole at the event horizon \(r=r_+\).
-We evaluate the integral using a contour deformation around the pole (residue theorem).
-Working in the low-frequency regime \(\omega\ll m\) (so that the Boltzmann approximation \(\Gamma\sim e^{-2\operatorname{Im}\hat S}\sim e^{-\beta\omega}\) holds), and following the standard steps in Refs.~\cite{tunn9,tunn7}, we find
+We evaluate it using a contour deformation around the pole, namely the residue theorem.
+Working in the low-frequency regime \(\omega\ll m\), so that the Boltzmann approximation \(\Gamma\sim e^{-2\operatorname{Im}\hat S}\sim e^{-\beta\omega}\) holds, and following the standard steps in Refs.~\cite{tunn9,tunn7}, we find